mattmcfad/HTML5CSS3/Pizza/README.md

-#Using CSS3 to create Geometric Shapes to build a Pizza
+#Using CSS3 to create Shapes to build a Pizza

 ##Pepperoni, Bacon and Mushroom.
-My favorite
+My favourite